-Getting the Most Out of Your Principle Agent
+Getting the Most Out of Your Principal Agent

 Before we step away from the appointments of the professional team, lets take a moment to discuss the Principal Agent.